nmrmsys/ExSQell/README.md

 ExSQell = Excel + SQL + Shell
 ====
-Let's running a SQL statement and Shell commands in Excel
+Let's running a SQL statements and Shell commands in Excel

 ## Usage
-- When you press Ctrl + Q to a cell that is written by SQL statements and shell commands , it outputs the execution result
+- When you press Ctrl + Q to a cell that is written by SQL statement or shell command , it outputs the run result
 - See "How to Use" sheet for details

 ## Features
-- Execution of SQL statements
+- Run SQL statement
 - DB Object List, Definition Viewer
 - Table Query Editor
 - Table Data Maintenance
 - SQL Beautifier, Converter, Generator
-- Execution of shell commands
+- Run shell command [New]

 ## Requirement
 - Microsoft Windows
 - Microsoft Excel
-- Cygwin and Other UNIX Clone Environments (Optional:Run Shell Command)<br>But "Bash on Ubuntu on Windows" Currently is not supported.
+- (Optional: Run Shell Command) Cygwin or Other UNIX Environment Clone<br>Currently  "Bash on Ubuntu on Windows" is not supported.
+Only 64bit MS-Office Comming Soon.

 ## Licence
 [MIT](http://opensource.org/licenses/mit-license.php)